India contracts to export 50,000 tonnes sugar, first major deal in months

-PUNE, India, June 19 Indian sugar mills have contracted to export 50,000 tonnes of white sugar to Sri Lanka, Myanmar, Afghanistan and Turkmenistan at $340-$345 a tonne, free on board, trade sources said, the first major deal in the past few months.
+PUNE, India Indian sugar mills have contracted to export 50,000 tonnes of white sugar to Sri Lanka, Myanmar, Afghanistan and Turkmenistan at $340-$345 a tonne, free on board, trade sources said, the first major deal in the past few months.

 The cargoes are for July shipment, they said.